matthewlroy/CryptoPredicto/README.md

 # CryptoPredicto
-Uses Wisdom of the Crowd methodology to accurately predict cryptocurrency trends.
+Uses the Wisdom of the Crowd methodology to accurately predict cryptocurrency trends.

 ***Testing Discord Webhook (CryptoPredictoGit)***